browncatmeow/spark-pipeline/README.md

 # spark-pipeline
-Example End-to-End Data Pipeline with Apache Spark from Data Analysis to Data Product This is largely a clone of: https://github.com/brkyvz/spark-pipeline
+Example End-to-End Data Pipeline with Apache Spark from Data Analysis to Data Product.

+This is largely a clone of: https://github.com/brkyvz/spark-pipeline

 ### Scenario